qanm237/test1_Jenkins/sfmc.md

 ```
 All these endpoints returns a json object with status whether the execution has been successful or failed

-* /load_click_events :
- Method to retrieve data for click events .returns: Json object with status whether the execution has been successful or failed

-* /load_bounce_events :
- Method to retrieve data for bounce event. returns: Json object with status whether the execution has been successful or failed

-* /load_triggeredsenddefinitions :
- Method to retrieve data for triggeredsend definitions. returns: Json object with status whether the execution has been successful or failed. no payload

-* /load_sent_events :
- Method to retrieve data for sent events. returns: Json object with status whether the execution has been successful or failed

-* /load_send :
- Method to retrieve data for sends. returns: Json object with status whether the execution has been successful or failed. payload includes only load type

-* /load_triggeredsendsummary :
- Method to retrieve data for triggeredsendsummary. returns: Json object with status whether the execution has been successful or failed. no payload

-**These endpoints are triggered through cloud sheduler HTTP post method. payload to these endpoints include:**
-* load_type :This is the type of load.
-It can be "Incremental" or "historical"
-* start_date :start date for which you want to pull data.
-* count :number of records you want to pull
 ## HISTORICAL LOAD LOGIC:

 Takes 3 parameters: